 What is freedom?

-Conservatism has corrupted freedom by selling you that freedom means to build a strong United States.
-A great nation, a grandiose nation, even a social utopian world order society based on visionary principles and expand this to other people in the world who thirst for democracy.
+Conservatism has corrupted freedom by selling you that freedom means to build the strong United States.
+A great nation, a grandiose notion, even a social utopian world order society based on visionary principles and expand this to other people in the world who thirst for democracy.

-Liberalism has corrupted freedom to equate with material security guardianship by government.
+Liberalism has corrupted freedom to equate with material security guardianship by the government.
 Big government is the way to micromanage life.
 Wrong.
-I live in a post communist country, this will destroy the human spirit.
+I live in a post-communist country; this will destroy the human spirit.

 Freedom is nothing more than guarding against government coercive power.
 The next time you hear a politician utter the word democracy, ask him what he is doing about your freedom.

 So what is the US about?

 Read how the US is all about freedom and rights.